This website is best viewed in a browser that supports web standards.

 College of Education and Human Services

-The 2014 recipient of the Governor's Award for Excellence in Teaching is Dr. Rick Toomey, associate professor of chemistry.
-The nomination letter below highlights Dr. Toomey's exemplary work on behalf of students and Northwest:
+The 2015 recipient of the Governor's Award for Excellence in Teaching is Dr. Sue Myllykangas, associate professor of recreation.
+The nomination letter below highlights Dr. Myllykangas' exemplary work on behalf of students and Northwest: